Multilevel ensemble Kalman filtering for spatio-temporal processes: Introduction

 \section{Introduction}

-Filtering refers to the sequential estimation of the state $v$ and/or parameters $p$ of a system through sequential incorporation of online data $y$.
-The most complete estimation of the state $v_n$ at time $n$ is given by its probability distribution conditional on the observations up to the given time $\bbP(dv_n|y_1,\ldots, y_n)$ \cite{jaz70, BC09}.
-For linear Gaussian systems the analytical solution may be given in closed form, via update formulae for the mean and covariance known as the Kalman filter \cite{kalman1960new}.
-However, for more general cases there are no closed form solution.
+Filtering refers to the sequential estimation of the state $u$ and/or parameters of a system through sequential incorporation of online data $y$.
+The most complete estimation of the state $u_n$ at time $n$ is given by its probability distribution conditional on the observations up to the given time $\bbP(du_n|y_1,\ldots, y_n)$ \cite{jaz70, BC09}.
+For linear Gaussian systems, the analytical solution may be given in closed form via update formulae for the mean and covariance known as the Kalman filter \cite{kalman1960new}.
+More generally, however, closed form solutions typically are not known.
 One must therefore resort to either algorithms which approximate the probabilistic solution by leveraging ideas from control theory in the data assimilation community \cite{kal03,jaz70}, or Monte Carlo methods to approximate the filtering distribution itself \cite{BC09, doucet2000sequential, del2004feynman}.
-The ensemble Kalman filter (EnKF) \cite{burgers1998analysis, evensen2003ensemble} combines elements of both approaches.
-In the linear Gaussian case it converges to the Kalman filter solution \cite{mandel2011convergence}, and even in the nonlinear case, under suitable assumptions it converges \cite{le2011large, law2014deterministic} to a limit which is optimal among those which incorporate the data linearly and uses a single update iteration~\cite{law2014deterministic, luenberger1968optimization, pajonk2012deterministic}.
-In the case of spatially extended models approximated on a numerical grid, the state space itself may become very high-dimensional and even the linear solves may become intractable.
+The ensemble Kalman filter (EnKF) \cite{burgers1998analysis, evensen2003ensemble, law2015data} combines elements of both approaches.
+In the linear Gaussian case it converges to the Kalman filter solution in the large-ensemble limit \cite{mandel2011convergence}, and even in the nonlinear case, under suitable assumptions it converges \cite{le2011large, law2014deterministic} to a limit which is optimal among those which incorporate the data linearly and use a single update iteration~\cite{law2014deterministic, luenberger1968optimization, pajonk2012deterministic}.
+In the case of spatially extended models approximated on a numerical grid, the state space itself may become very high-dimensional and even the linear solves may become intractable, due to the cost of computing the covariance matrix.
 Therefore, one may be inclined to use the EnKF filter even for linear Gaussian problems in which the solution is computationally intractable despite being given in closed form by the Kalman filter.

-Herein the underlying problem will admit a hierarchy of approximations with cost inversely proportional to accuracy, and it will be necessary to approximate the target for a single prediction step.
-Very recently, a number of works have emerged which extend the multilevel Monte Carlo (MLMC) framework to the context of Monte Carlo algorithms designed for Bayesian inference.
-Examples include Markov chain Monte Carlo \cite{ketelsen2013hierarchical, hoang2013complexity}, sequential Monte Carlo samplers \cite{beskos2015multilevel, jasra2016forward, del2016multilevel}, particle filters \cite{jasra2015multilevel, gregory2016multilevel}, and EnKF \cite{ourmlenkf}.
-See also~\cite{heinrich2001multilevel, Giles08} for seminal works on MLMC and the recent overview~\cite{Giles14}.